-The present study was the first that evaluated epidemiologic characteristics the hospitalized children with acute gastroenteritis in this hospital.
+The present study was the first that evaluated the epidemiologic characteristics of hospitalized children with acute viral gastroenteritis in this hospital.
 The results for 102 stool samples were analyzed.
 The number of stool samples that were positive for rotavirus was similar with the number reported in other studies.
 These hospitalized children represent a small percentage of infected children.
 Acute viral gastroenteritis is generally treated by general practitioners or family pediatricians.